Lurker00/DX150-Firmware-Add-on/FirmwareUpdater/README.md

 You may keep several firmware images on the bootable SD-card under different file names.
 Only the one named `sdupdate.img` is used for the firmware update.

-You may use this SD-card to revert back from Android 8.1 to 2.11.293-L0 using [full flash firmware image](https://github.com/Lurker00/DX150-firmware/releases/download/v2.11.293/DX150FirmwareV2.11.293-L0-fullflash.zip).
+You may use this SD-card to revert back from Android 8.1 to 2.11.293-L0 using [full flash firmware image](https://github.com/Lurker00/DX150-firmware/releases/download/v2.11.293/DX150FirmwareV2.11.293-L0-fullflash.zip). **Do not use any other Android 6.1-based firmware images with this SD-card!**

 ## An instruction for MacOS users